 - 2.1.
 Salary and Personnel Expenses (benefits).
-These include costs that are directly related to providing direct services, such as staff salaries and benefits, CFA funds may be used as payment for state and federal taxes, including all employer paid taxes. - 2.2.
+These include costs that are directly related to providing direct services, such as staff salaries and benefits, CFA funds may be used as payment for state and federal taxes, including all employer paid taxes.
+Salary and personnel expenses for program management for supervision and grant administration - 2.2.
 Contractual Services or Professional Services.
 Professional services may be performed under contract with the city or county, by individuals and organizations, when such services are not readily available within the Program and are clearly consistent with the intent and purposes of providing direct services to victims of crime.
 Employees on the Program's payroll are not eligible to provide professional services under contract with the Program.